CumulusNetworks/docs/content/cumulus-linux/Layer-3/Policy-based-Routing.md

 ## Modifying Existing PBR Rules

-When you want to change or extend an existing PBR rule, you must first delete the rule so that it is removed from hardware, then you can add the modified rule.
+When you want to change or extend an existing PBR rule, you must first delete the conditions in the rule, then add the modified rule.

 <details>